waynodiablo/Oystercard/practice_project_week/project_design_workshop.md

 # Project design workshop

-In this workshop, you'll do steps 1 to 4 below:
+In this workshop you'll come up with a basic design what your project does.
+You'll do steps 1 to 4 below:

 1. Create a one sentence project description.
 2. List features.